Accurate Estimation of Mutual Information in High Dimensional Data: Background

-\paragraph*{Limitations of Existing Neural Estimators.} Despite their popularity, it is unclear if existing neural MI estimators are truly accurate, calling their widespread use into question.
-First, most quantitative tests of the estimators to date have been performed on synthetic data with low dimensionality (e.g., $K_X, K_Y \sim 10$), where the true MI is known analytically.
-However, traditional estimators such as kNN-based methods \cite{kraskov2004estimating, holmes2019estimation} already perform well in this regime, even for non-Gaussian data \cite{czyz2024beyond}.
-Unless neural estimators clearly outperform these simpler methods in higher-dimensional settings (e.g., $K \gtrsim 100$), their practical value is limited.
+\paragraph*{Limitations of Neural Estimators.} Despite their popularity, it is unclear if existing neural MI estimators are truly accurate, calling their widespread use into question.
+First, most tests \citep{czyz2024beyond} of the estimators to date have been performed on synthetic data with low dimensionality (e.g., $K_X, K_Y \sim 10$), where the true MI is known analytically.
+However, traditional estimators such as kNN-based methods \citep{kraskov2004estimating, holmes2019estimation} already perform well then \citep{czyz2024beyond}.
+Unless neural estimators clearly outperform these simpler methods in high dimensions ($K \gtrsim 100$), their practical value is limited.
 Yet, evaluations in this regime remain scarce.

 Second, when $X$ and $Y$ are jointly Gaussian, MI can be computed exactly from their correlation matrix.
-Since correlation matrices can be reliably estimated when $K/N \ll 1$ \cite{bouchaud2007large,swain2025distribution}, this provides a natural benchmark.
-If a neural estimator fails when a linear method succeeds, it is evidently not exploiting all the statistical structure in the data.
-Nevertheless, such comparisons are rarely reported.
+Since correlation matrices can be reliably estimated when $K/N \ll 1$ \citep{bouchaud2007large,swain2025distribution}, this provides a natural benchmark.
+If a neural estimator fails when a linear method succeeds, it is not exploiting all the statistical structure in the data.
+Nevertheless, such comparisons are rare.
 As we will demonstrate below, some neural estimations fall short on this metric.

-Finally, many studies validate estimators in effectively infinite-sample regimes \cite{poole2019variational, song2019understanding}, where a fresh data batch is drawn at every training step.
+Finally, estimators are often validated in effectively infinite-sample regimes \citep{poole2019variational, song2019understanding}, with a fresh data batch at every training step.
 This sidesteps overfitting and gives an overly optimistic view of estimator performance.
-In real applications, sample size is often small ($N \sim K$), and success for infinite-data does not imply practical utility.
-We will show that unbiased estimation is sometimes possible even in this heavily undersampled regime, but only if data have a simple latent structure.
+In real life, sample size is often small ($N \sim K$), and success for infinite-data does not imply practical utility.
+We will show that unbiased estimation is sometimes possible even in this heavily undersampled regime if data have a simple latent structure.